Raziel90/DeepRL_Tennis/README.md

 - `src` contains the implementation of the models

 ### Relevant Files
-- `PPO_Continous_learning.ipynb` Is the notebook used to train the PPO model.
-- `DDPG_Continous_learning.ipynb` Is the notebook used to train the DDPG model.
+- `DDPG_Tennis.ipynb` Is the notebook used to train the DDPG model.
 - `pretrained_demo.ipynb` Is the notebook used to load the pretrained models.

 ## Section 2: Download the Unity Environment